Guides

 4. Avoid treating sunscreen ratings as medical or dermatology advice.

-Most shopping rabbit holes are really two or three routines tangled together.
-If this guide is close but not quite the whole cart, these are the next pages I would open.
+Most shopping rabbit holes are really two or three needs tangled together.
+If this guide is close but not quite right, these are the next pages I would open.

-Sunscreen is a variant-matching category
+Sunscreen is a version-matching category

-What source evidence can clarify
+What sources can clarify

 EWG-style sunscreen research can help parents understand active ingredients and formulation concerns, but it should be paired with current labels and product instructions.